google/openhtf/CONTRIBUTING.md

 immediately intuitive, consider adding clarifying comments.

-In addition to inline documentation, adding example scripts to the `examples/` directory is a great way to express the indended usage of OpenHTF features.
+In addition to inline documentation, adding example scripts to the `examples/` directory is a great way to express the intended usage of OpenHTF features.

 #### Limit Complexity